eduardo-mdc/Maze-Conqueror/docs/README.md

 The following screenshots illustrate and gifs the general look of our game, as well as the divergent functionalities:

+More screenshots and diagrams can be found in the documentation.

 ### Start Menu

 ![img](gifs/startmenu.gif)